mushorg/tanner/README.md

 - Evaluating [SNARE](https://github.com/mushorg/snare) events.
 - Serve dorks.
-- Adopt and change the responses.
+- Emulate vulnerabilities and provide responses.

 Getting Started
 ---------------

-- You need Python3.6 and above for installing tanner.
+- You need Python3.7 and above for installing tanner.
 - This was tested with a recent Ubuntu-based Linux.

 ### Steps to install TANNER